 In this section, we will look at some of the time-tested tools you can use to upgrade your campus recruitment toolbox and bring forth a hybrid model of recruitment that caters to the specific digital and intrinsic interests of Gen Z and the millennials:

-1. Technological tools: You need to start leveraging technology and social media to build an online reputation--before you begin recruiting online.
+1. Technological tools: There is a need to start leveraging technology and social media to build an online reputation--before you begin recruiting online.

-2. Right digital messaging: You will need to create engaging content and build relationships with students on diverse social media channels such as YouTube, Facebook, Instagram, etc. can prove to be incredibly advantageous.
+2. Right digital messaging: Creating engaging content and building relationships with students on diverse social media channels such as YouTube, Facebook, Instagram, etc. can prove to be incredibly advantageous.

 3. Screening tool: Leverage the power of the right screening tool to store applicant information and screen them during the online recruitment drive.
-This will make the process more streamlined and efficient.
+This will streamline the process and make it more efficient.
 To screen smarter, put in your requirements such as GPA, internship/work experience, specialization, etc., and get filtered candidates.

 Make use of interview scripts and rating scales to implement an objective and structured interview process that is based on standardized criteria instead of randomly chosen questions.